 Hawke’s Bay, Martinborough and Gisborne are a haven for lovers of top-class, boutique New Zealand wines.
 Some are rarely found outside the country, making a trip to the North Island very rewarding.

-The best time to visit is February, not just for the weather, but for Harvest Hawke’s Bay, the annual wine festival in Hastings.
+The best time to visit North Island is February, not just for the weather, but for Harvest Hawke’s Bay, the annual wine festival in Hastings.
 What started as a local country fair has grown into an global event attracting 20,000 visitors.

 Most will fly into Auckland, from where it’s a seven-hour drive to Gisborne.
 An overnight stop at the extraordinary bubbling, hissing, thermal wonderland of Rotorua is advised.
 Next day, continue south, perhaps pausing for a picnic lunch or jetboat ride at the powerful, aqua blue Huka Falls, before scooting past trout-stuffed Lake Taupo.
 At this point, you head eastward, through dark primeval forests and away from the mountainous backbone of the North Island, towards the east coast.

-This is big sky country, with craggy, sun-soaked hills, broad plains and long sandy beaches.
+North Island is big sky country, with craggy, sun-soaked hills, broad plains and long sandy beaches.
 Popular with boarders, Gisborne has a great beach of pounding surf and a laid-back, seaside feel, while vineyards skirt the town.
 The longest sunshine hours in New Zealand contrast with cool winters that make ideal growing conditions for grapes.
 By far the most enjoyable way to try the easy-drinking Chardonnays, Rieslings and Gewurztraminers is to bike around the flat roads.
 The more interesting wineries are small boutique operations, so it’s advisable to arrange a visit in advance.

-Two of the best in the area include Pouparae Park (open daily), with renowned Chardonnay, Merlot and Riesling.
+Two of the best in the area in North Island include Pouparae Park (open daily), with renowned Chardonnay, Merlot and Riesling.
 Or seek out Millton Vineyard, where biodynamic principles are applied to all aspects of production of its reasonably priced Rieslings, Chenin Blancs and dessert wines, which are planted, harvested and bottled according to the phases of the moon.

 From Gisborne, it’s a relaxed, three-hour drive south along the Pacific Coast Highway which hugs much of the spectacular coastline to Hawke’s Bay.
 Base yourself at the Art Deco town of Napier.
 It was rebuilt in the 1930s after a devastating earthquake flattened both it and neighbouring Hastings.
 Napier has been producing wine since the arrival of the first European settlers in the 1850s.
 By the 1920s, names such as Mission Estate, Te Mata Estate, Vidal Estate, McDonalds Winery and Glenvale Winery (now Esk Valley Winery) were well established.